Women's cycling team pushes past roadblocks in Afghanistan

 “We are resolved to keep our commitments to women and we will protect and reinforce our achievements,” President Ashraf Ghani’s office said in a statement released after the president made a speech ahead of International Women’s Day on March 8.

-While Afghanistan’s national men’s cricket and soccer teams have enjoyed the spotlight, women’s sports have made more halting progress, with athletes facing family pressure and patchy public support.
+While Afghanistan’s national men’s cricket and football teams have enjoyed the spotlight, women’s sports have made more halting progress, with athletes facing family pressure and patchy public support.

 Last year, the women’s cricket team was quietly dissolved amid Taliban threats and a shortage of players.